-- 4101.
+4101.
 Monitoring is an on-going process and is not limited to the periodic "on-site monitoring visit."
+The on-going process includes review of Community Action Plans (CAPs), mid-year, and year-end (annual) reports, monthly Grant Transaction Reports (GTRs), Organizational Standards, Risk Analysis, independent or single audit reports (if applicable), governing board meeting agendas and minutes and the review of monitoring reports from other oversight and funding entities.

+4002.
+As part of the application and budget process, KHRC staff will be available to assist with the development of Community Action Plans and budgets that meet application standards.

+Technical assistance will be responsive to individual needs.

-The on-going process includes review of Community Action Plans (CAPs), mid-year, and year-end (annual) reports, monthly Grant Transaction Reports (GTRs), Organizational Standards, Risk Analysis, independent or single audit reports, governing board meeting agendas and minutes and the review of monitoring reports from other oversight and funding entities. - 4102.
-To the extent feasible, KHRC incorporates the CSBG Monitoring Standards, as published by the National Association for State Community Services Programs NASCSP (September 2017), in the KHRC monitoring process. - A. KHRC will follow the three monitoring principles described in the NASCSP's CSBG Monitoring Standards guidance. - Mutual Respect State CSBG offices value and recognize the unique knowledge, ability, and independence of each person.
-State CSBG offices are committed to treating all persons fairly and maintaining credibility by matching actions with words. - II.
+- 4102.
+To the extent feasible, KHRC incorporates the CSBG Monitoring Standards, as published by the National Association for State Community Services Programs NASCSP (September 2017), in the KHRC monitoring process. - A. KHRC will follow the three monitoring principles described in NASCSP's CSBG Monitoring Standards guidance. - Mutual Respect State CSBG offices value and recognize the unique knowledge, ability, and independence of each person.
+State CSBG offices are committed to treating all people fairly and maintaining credibility by matching actions with words.

+- II.
 Open Communication Effective communication is key in facilitating good working relationships with partners, and State CSBG offices are committed to keeping lines of communication open.
 The purpose of communication is to assist in developing solutions to problems, to share program improvement ideas, and provide information on new developments in the anti-poverty field.
 State CSBG offices communicate frequently through tools and media.
 State CSBG offices should be open to contact and are committed to listening to suggestions/concerns.
-This aids the State CSBG office in gaining an understanding of local operations and assisting Community Action Agencies in pursuing priorities.
+This aids the State CSBG office in gaining an understanding of local operations and assisting Community Action Agencies in pursuing priorities. - III.

-- III.
 Joint Problem Solving State CSBG offices operate under the basic belief that a team approach to problem solving is in the best interest of all parties involved.
 State CSBG offices believe that collectively the State CSBG office and the Community Action Agency can arrive at the best solution to any situation.
 Through a team approach to problem solving, State CSBG offices think outside traditional methods and produce the best strategies for program development, conflict resolution, or compliance issues.
 State CSBG offices want to promote an environment in which the State CSBG office and all Community Action partners will be open to change and can work together in exploring options and developing mutually agreeable solutions.
 The goal is to have agencies function independently- with State CSBG office support-to meet the needs of local communities within the parameters set by legislation. - 4103.
 On-site, CSBG monitoring may occur at any time and without notice.
 Typically, however, written notice of the monitoring visit will be provided, at a minimum, one week in advance of the visit. - 4104.
-Community Action Agencies can anticipate an on-site review by KHRC staff for the purposes of monitoring every other year if in good standing or more frequently as necessary.
+Community Action Agencies can anticipate an on-site review by KHRC staff for the purpose of monitoring every other year if in good standing or more frequently as necessary.
 KHRC will conduct an on-site of each newly designated eligible entity immediately after the completion of the first year in which such entity receives CSBG funds.